 Jami Eileen Vasquez’ McElfresh, age 39, unexpectedly passed away in her home on November 5Th, 2019 in Paragonah, Utah.

-To send flowers in memory of Jami Eileen Vasquez (McElfresh), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Jami Eileen Vasquez (McElfresh), please visit our Heartfelt Sympathies Store.

 She was born on October 7Th, 1980, in Provo, Utah to James Milton and Jeanese Roberts McElfresh.
 Two years later they welcomed a beautiful sister to the family, Jennifer Jayne “J.J.”, and the two of them took the family by storm, hand-in-hand.

 Jami’s childhood was spent living in such lovely states as Texas, Arizona and Utah.
 She later moved to Parowan, with her family, where she attended High School, having friends from all diverse backgrounds, including the Navajo community.

 After High School Jami had several different jobs that she loved and exceled at, one of which was being a Nail Technician.
 Jami loved the beauty industry and appreciated dressing up and wearing makeup.
 She also loved to cook, learning from her Grandma Eileen and family.
 It blessed her being able to share this gift and talent with many.

 Jami had the privilege of living with the wonderful Quezada family for years, where she’d learn to speak, read and write in Spanish.

 Jami would later meet her future husband, Marcelino Vasquez, marring on October 22nd, 2002, spending 12 beautiful years together, where she’d further fall in love with the Mexican culture, music, food and community- one in which she invested in, respected, adored, sharing her time teaching English classes to all who wanted to learn.

 Jami had the joy of visiting and temporarily living in Mexico, where she was treated as a local, being as her dialect was exactly that of the city she was living in.